rahat-limit/SnackShop-SwiftUI-App/README.md

 ## ✖️ Features

-A few of the things you can do with Notio:
+A few of the things you can do with Snackshop:

 * [Firebase Authentication](https://firebase.google.com)
 * [Firestore DataBase](https://firebase.google.com)